Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-12-hello-swift.md

 {% endhighlight %}

 ## First Project
+Its time to dive right into exploring swift.
+Lets get started

-1) Open Xcode and create a new playground
+### Open Xcode and create a new playground
 We will be using the playground to learn basic swift before progressing on to make a app.
 Go ahead create a new playground from the **File->New** option.
 First screen shall look like this